- With 28, India has the highest number of test cricket grounds in the world and has hosted 261 Test matches.

 3 South Africa (11)

 With 11 grounds for Test cricket, South Africa is the third country with the highest number of cricket grounds.
-St. George’s Park, currently known as Axxess DSL St. Georges was the location of South Africa’s first Test match played on March 12, 1889.The country has hosted about 220 Test matches.
+St. George’s Park, currently known as Axxess DSL St. Georges was the location of South Africa’s first Test match played on March 12, 1889.
+The country has hosted about 220 Test matches.
 The ground which is located in St George’s Park, Port Elizabeth, South Africa is home to one of the oldest cricket clubs in the country known as Port Elizabeth Cricket Club.
 The ground is also home to the Eastern Province Club.
-St George’s Park Cricket Ground hosts One Day International, and Test matches played in the country.One of the ground’s notable attractions includes the grass band which plays during big matches.
-Since 2005, South Africa has hosted 21 Test matches on this ground winning eight games, losing nine and achieving four draws.
+St George’s Park Cricket Ground hosts One Day International, and Test matches played in the country.
+One of the ground’s notable attractions includes the grass band which plays during big matches.
+Since 2005, South Africa has hosted 21 Test matches on this ground winning eight games, losing nine, and achieving four draws.

 Test Cricket Grounds In Other Test Cricket Playing Countries

-There are a many countries that take part in test cricket matches as the sport continues to become more popular worldwide.
+Many countries take part in test cricket matches as the sport continues to become more popular worldwide.
 To take part in a sport means the country must be ready to facilitate the players with the necessary equipment and stadium for practice.
 The game of cricket is mostly played in Asian and European countries, but the sport continues to be introduced to the rest of the world.
 Other countries with high numbers of test cricket grounds include Australia and England both with nine grounds, New Zealand and Sri Lanka with 8, Bangladesh with 7, Zimbabwe and the UAE with 3, Guyana, Antigua and Barbuda with 2 and nine other countries with one ground each.

 Countries With The Highest Number Of Test Cricket Grounds